ekmungai/eloquent-ifrs-docs/content/docs/aging-schedule.md

 + `$endDate`: The last date on which outstanding balances should be included in the report.
 Defaults to the current date.

 ### Attributes
-+ `$incomeStatement->entity`: The Entity object associated with the report.
++ `$agingSchedule->entity`: The Entity object associated with the report.
++ `$agingSchedule->currency`: The Currency object associated with the report.
-+ `$incomeStatement->balances`: The total outstanding balances in the time segments in the report.
++ `$agingSchedule->balances`: The total outstanding balances in the time segments in the report.
-+ `$incomeStatement->accounts`: An array of the accounts included in the report with thier contribution to the outstanding balances in the time segments in the report.
++ `$agingSchedule->accounts`: An array of the accounts included in the report with thier contribution to the outstanding balances in the time segments in the report.

 ### Methods
-+ `$incomeStatement->attributes():` Presents the report's attributes as an array.
++ `$agingSchedule->attributes():` Presents the report's attributes as an array.
 Useful for debugging.